bicarbon8/automated-functional-testing/README.md

 > NOTE: all changes require unit tests and these tests are expected to pass when run via `npm run test`

 > NOTE: check for any circular dependencies using `npx dpdm -T --warning false **/index.ts`

+> NOTE: use `npx lerna version` to automatically update the version of all projects at once (all changes must be committed first)